ZackDev/zackdev.github.io/pages/traps-and-pitfalls-in-biased-thinking.md

 # Hindsight Bias:
 > The rationalization of an event after it occurred.

 An indication for this bias is when one experiences *I've known it before*, but didn't act on it.
-Maybe there was conflicting information before, that made it unclear or too risky to adjust to it.
+Maybe there was conflicting information, that made it unclear or too risky to adjust to it.
 The rationalization's direction is backwards.

 # Repetition Bias:
 > Projecting past experiences into the future.